cyrusirandoust/Intunus/printer-automatus/readme.md

-# Printer Installation Automation Script
+# Printer Automatus - Printer Installation Automation Script

 ## Overview
 Everyone struggles with printers; everyone with decent common sense in IT hates printers.
 This script is for those people—good people—who use Intune to make their lives easier.